graphicxtras.com for plugins and presets

 Use the layer effects via the pasteboard or VP dialog for weird and wonderful perspective effects.
 To do this, apply a layer effect to a layer and then go to the filter menu and select the vanishing point option.
 You can set up all kinds of unusual VP for the design - use to create truly wonderful perspective effects (works great with layer effects applied to text).

 CS6 comes with a selection of wonderful new blur features - the blurs can be used in combination with the layer effects - apply field blur, iris blur, tilt shift, bokeh live effects and more to the effects to create smeared and weird color effects with all the effects in the ASL files from graphicxtras.
 A dialog will appear and say that the layer needs to be rasterized.
 Once that is done you can manipulate the blur settings in many different ways by moving the control pins - use the control point or the slider settings.
-You can apply multiple pins to the layer effect text (or layer) as well as multiple filters.
+You can apply multiple pins to the layer effect text (or layer) as well as multiple filters

 You can apply standard plugin effects to the layer effects.
-Create a new layer and then apply a layer effect (gel, metallic,) and then flatten the design and apply a filter such as blurs, gallery effects / filter gallery.
+Create a new layer and then apply a layer effect (gel, metallic,) and then flatten the art and apply a filter such as blurs, gallery effects / filter gallery.
 You can also apply a layer effect to text and then by converting the layer into a smart object via the layer menu convert command - you can apply live effects / smart filters such as blurs and pinch effects to the layer effects.
 As the object is a smart object, the filters and the object and the layer effects can be changed at any point.
-Just go to the layer palette and double click the smart object and change the layer effect.
+Just go to the layer panel and double click the smart object and change the layer effect.
 Sadly, the layer comp doesn't seem to take into account smart objects.

-"From my perspective, using tools from Abneil for Adobe ® leads me to places and designs I would never have arrived at without them.
+"From my perspective, using tools from Abneil for Adobe ® leads me to places and creations I would never have arrived at without them.
 The path itself is exciting and allows my artist's soul to play freely and happily." from Carol Goodell Bingham Farms, Michigan, USA Member: MacGroup Detroit/NAPP